puma/puma/README.md

 ## Built For Speed &amp; Parallelism

-Puma processes requests using a C-optimized Ragel extension (inherited from Mongrel) that provides fast, accurate HTTP 1.1 protocol parsing in a portable way.
-Puma then serves the request using a thread pool.
-Each request is served in a separate thread, so truly parallel Ruby implementations (JRuby, Rubinius) will use all available CPU cores.
+Puma is a server for [Rack](https://github.com/rack/rack)-powered HTTP applications written in Ruby.
+It is:
+* **Multi-threaded**.
+Each request is served in a separate thread.
+This helps you serve more requests per second with less memory use.
+* **Multi-process**.
+"Pre-forks" in cluster mode, using less memory per-process thanks to copy-on-write memory.
+* **Standalone**.
+With SSL support, zero-downtime rolling restarts and a built-in request bufferer, you can deploy Puma without any reverse proxy.
+* **Battle-tested**.
+Our HTTP parser is inherited from Mongrel and has over 15 years of production use.
+Puma is currently the most popular Ruby webserver, and is the default server for Ruby on Rails.

 Originally designed as a server for [Rubinius](https://github.com/rubinius/rubinius), Puma also works well with Ruby (MRI) and JRuby.

 On MRI, there is a Global VM Lock (GVL) that ensures only one thread can run Ruby code at a time.
 But if you're doing a lot of blocking IO (such as HTTP calls to external APIs like Twitter), Puma still improves MRI's throughput by allowing IO waiting to be done in parallel.
+Truly parallel Ruby implementations (Truffle, JRuby) don't have this limitation.

 ## Quick Start